Delta-Ark/Geo_Bot-complex/README.md

 This library is composed of several tools for scraping geolocated tweets and visualizing data gleaned from these tweets.
-It also has a robotic assistant tool, called ```suggest_bot``` which can help you write poems in a certain style based on a document you upload.
-Another tool, called ```scan_and_respond``` allows you to scan an area for search terms you provide and then tweet at those people!
+It also has a robotic assistant tool, called ```suggest_bot``` which can help you write poems in the style of a document you pass in.
+Another tool, called ```scan_and_respond``` allows you to scan an area for search terms and then tweet at those people!

 Geo-tag your tweets!
 --------------------